lowdigital/live-multichat/README.md

-# LIVE MULTICHAT - Multichannel Comment Aggregator for Live Streams
+# Multichannel Comment Aggregator for Live Streams

 This project is designed to collect comments from live streams on YouTube, VK Play, and Twitch, and store them in a server-side database.
 It includes the scripts to run the comment parsing service and an API for handling and retrieving data.